Schubert puzzles and integrability II: multiplying motivic Segre classes: Geometric interpretation of puzzles

 \subsection{$d=3,4$.}

-The principal new feature at $d=3,4$ is that the drop in dimension from the intermediate quiver variety to the final one is not $2n^2$ but $4n^2,6n^2$ respectively.
+The principal new feature at $d=3,4$ is that the drop in dimension from the intermediate quiver variety to the final one is not $2n^2$ but is $4n^2,6n^2$ respectively.
 Consequently, our reductions should result from imposing $2$ or $3$ matrix equations respectively instead of the $1$ we imposed at each of $d=1,2$.
 We present here without proof how one can ``guess'' the form of the equations at $d=3,4$.

 In equation \eqref{eq:specialtorus} for $d=1$, we learned that some of the equations should have weight $\hbar+x_i-y_i$.
 Since half the steps along a path contribute $\hbar$, there the path had two steps.
 By lemma \ref{lem:factorR}, at $d=1,2,3,4$ the difference in spectral parameters is $h_d/3 = 1,2,4,10$ times $\hbar$.
 This retrodicts the $d=2$ path having four steps.
-For all $d$ we therefore expect an {\em inhomogeneous}\/ equation of the form, some path of length $h_d/3$ equals identity matrix.
+For all $d$ we therefore expect an {\em inhomogeneous}\/ equation of the form ``some path of length $h_d/3$, from one framed vertex to another, equals the identity matrix''.

 The $\hbar$-weights of {\em all} the equations can be predicted from the factors in the numerator of the SE entry of the table of fugacities (see \S\ref{ssec:d123} and \S\ref{ssec:d4}): we add $h_d/3$ to their $\hbar$ coefficients to get the $\hbar$-weights, or half-lengths, of the paths: